rramiachraf/dumb/README.md

 | ---                                                                   | ---             |
 | <http://vernxpcpqi2y4uhu7to4rnjmyjjgzh3x3qxyzpmkhykefchkmleq.b32.i2p> | https://vern.cc |

-For people who might be capable and interested in hosting a public instance feel free to do so and don't forget to open a pull request so your instance can be included here.
+For people who might be capable and interested in hosting a public instance feel free to do so, and don't forget to open a pull request, so your instance can be included here.

 ## Contributing
 Contributions are welcome.